holyjak/fulcro-intro-wshop/docs/INTRO-non-clojurians.md

 1. Fulcro asks the `Root` component for its _query_, which composes the queries of its children (and so forth)
 2. Fulcro fulfills the query using the data in the client DB, producing a tree of data, also known as _props_ (= properties)
 3. Fulcro invokes the Root's render function passing it the props tree; Root in turn renders its children, passing them the relevant sub-trees

+Simplicity: UI = Root(data) - no side-channel data grabbing by components

 ### Fulcro component